Skip to main content

 Inserting an Image

-Adding a logo or chart image is straightforward:
+Adding a logo or chart image is similarly direct:

 var paragraph = doc.AddParagraph();